By Mary Flores

 Everyone loves cupcakes.

 Everyone loves cupcakes!
 National Pro-Life Cupcake Day began as a day to remember the lives of children who were denied the right to life—the right to have a birthday—because of abortion.
 By sharing a cupcake, we have the opportunity to also share information about the lives lost to abortion with someone who may not otherwise talk with us.

-Start thinking of ideas for how to decorate for National Pro-Life Cupcake Day [this year]!
+Start thinking of ideas for how to decorate for National Pro-Life Cupcake Day in October!
 Find out more at cupcakesforlife.com.

-Participants of the National Day of Silence voluntarily give up their voices for a day in order to stand up for those who have no voice, namely the sick, the weak, the preborn who are in danger of abortion, and those who have no one to defend them.
+Participants of the Pro-Life Day of Silent Solidarity voluntarily give up their voices for a day in order to stand up for those who have no voice, namely the sick, the weak, the preborn who are in danger of abortion, and those who have no one to defend them.
 Because actions speak louder than words, we use our silence to send a message to our neighbors and friends that we will defend all innocent life from the very beginning.

 This is a low cost and fun activity that can potentially touch hundreds, if not thousands, of hearts.
 Some pro-lifers write positive messages or shocking statistics, depending on the location of the chalking.
 Others use the visual of 3,500 hearts to show how many babies die in a single day in America from abortion.
 Chalk the sidewalk at your school, your church, your neighborhood—anywhere that is public property.

 Start chalking in March 2018!
 For more information, visit nationalprolifechalkday.com.

 Create a visual public reminder of the lives lost to abortion.
 Use crosses, American flags, or other visual markers in a big field for public viewing.
 Make sure that viewers know what the cemetery represents.

 Find out more at the Leadership Institute website and at Students for Life of America.

 Sport a pro-life T-shirt.